 What Should I Do If a Permanent Tooth Falls Out?

 If your child is too young to hold the tooth in place, or you’re worried they might swallow it, it’s crucial to keep the tooth from drying out.
-Place it in milk or saliva to keep it moist, and bring it with you to your child’s dentist as soon as possible.
+Prepare to take the tooth with you on an emergency visit by storing it in: